redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

 #### `is_a`

 Boolean check to determine whether a variable is of a given data type.
 This is equivalent to the `=~` type checks.
-This function is only available in Puppet 4, or when using the "future" parser.
+This function is available only in Puppet 4 or in Puppet 3 with the "future" parser.

   ~~~
   foo = 3